The afterglow of GW170817 from every angle: Prospects for detecting the afterglows of binary neutron star mergers: Acknowledgements

 \section{Acknowledgements}

 The authors thank Dr. Davide Lazzati and Isabel Rodriguez for their many useful discussions and inspiration that contributed to this project.
-We also thank Dr. Jared Work for his help in developing TRAC.
+The authors thank Dr Judith L. Racusin for her insightful review.
 This material is based upon work supported by the National Science Foundation under Grant No. 2218943.
 BJM and GA were supported in part by U.S. Department of Education PR/Award: P217A170182.
 This research activity is funded in part by the Stanislaus State STEM Success program through a U.S. Department of Education Title III grant \#P031C160070.
 We gratefully acknowledge receiving support from the CSU-LSAMP Grant funded through the National Science Foundation (NSF) under grant \#HRD-1826490 and the Chancellor's Office of the California State University.
 This work was supported in part by Stanislaus State RSCA grant awards and the Student Engagement in Research, Scholarship, and Creative Activity (SERSCA) Program.